lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 Chapter one engages directly with a digital humanities problem, to ask how existing corpora of eighteenth century literature (mis)represent the 1790s.
+It begin with a task somewhere between a literature review and a scientific meta-analysis.
+My first goal will be to survey as broadly as possible the accessible mass holdings of 18thC texts (at least, the ones containing at least 100 works from the 1790s): simply putting all of this information in one place is useful as a lit review; adding a discussion of each archive’s selection criteria brings it into the realm of a meta-analysis.
+I expect to find systematic exclusions as archives “specialize” from bibliographic data to fascimiles to transcripts.
+I will discuss the nature of these exclusions, and consider paths to ameliorate them.
+Then I will synthesize these disaparate sources of texts and metadata, a substantial technical challenge, to see how the task may be accomplished, and to see what correlations between archives might illuminate the decade.
+I am particularly curious to see if even one text will appear in all corpora, and, if so, which one it will be.